Table of Contents

 Coins mode discriminates iron, foil, ring pulls (be careful with this as hammered silvered coins can show as ring pulls) designed for coin shooting.

-The simple LED screen is present and it’s easy to read, there is a depth indicator up to 20cm, ferrous to non ferrous display, battery levels, mode selected display, the sensitivity settings bar and the discrimination notches selected.
+The simple LED screen is present and it’s easy to read, there is a depth indicator up to 20cm, ferrous to non-ferrous display, battery levels, it shows the mode selected display, the sensitivity settings bar and the discrimination notches selected.

 Often said that the ACE 250 is the most popular Garrett metal detector I do believe now due to price decreases that the Euro Ace sells more frequently.

-Pinpoint mode is always a very welcome feature of any metal detector, if you don’t know what the pinpoint mode does it allows you to accurately locate the target.
-It can takes some time to get used to and you will need to find the “sweet spot” of the coil.
-You can also purchase the renowned Garrett Pro Pointer which has always been a god send in my eyes.
-Decreasing the time you spend locating the target.
+The pinpoint mode is always a very welcome feature of any metal detector if you don’t know what the pinpoint mode does it allows you to accurately locate the target.
+It can take some time to get used to and you will need to find the “sweet spot” of the coil.

 Garrett Euro Ace Frequency

-The Garrett Euro Ace frequency runs at 8.25khz increasing it’s power and accuracy in comparison to the Garrett ACE 250.
-It helps the machine to be more effective when picking up smaller targets and gold.
+The Garrett Euro Ace frequency runs at 8.25khz increasing its power and accuracy in comparison to the Garrett ACE 250.
+It helps the machine to be more effective when picking up smaller targets and gold, but of course, you have got to walk over it to find it!

 Is the Garrett Euro Ace Waterproof?

-The Garrett Euro Ace has a waterproof coil but it is unsure just how waterproof the control panel is.
-However there are many covers available for a small cost, you could even wrap in clingfilm if you were desperate.
+The Garrett Euro Ace has a waterproof coil but it is unsure just how waterproof the control panel is, it takes some light rain, I know that for sure, but I wouldn’t risk a heavy downpour.
+There are many covers available for a small cost for the control panel housing, you could even wrap in clingfilm if you were desperate which is something I did when I first started out.

 Garrett Euro Ace Coil upgrades

-A range of other coils are available to purchase for the Euro ACE allowing you to achieve different things with each.
-For example to gain extra depth and to cover more ground the Nel Tornado coil comes highly recommended.
+A range of other coils are available to purchase for the Euro ACE allowing you to achieve different things with each, For example, to gain extra depth and to cover more ground the Nel Tornado coil comes highly recommended.
+Make sure you look at the costs first and benefits a good coil can be just as expensive as the machine itself, sometimes it’s worth looking at upgrading your machine.

-You can find the Euro Ace both on Amazon and Ebay where all of your purchases are protected.
+You can find the Euro Ace both on Amazon and eBay where all of your purchases are protected and covered, I personally do the majority of my online shopping on these platforms now due to the protection.

-To Buy a New Garrett Euro Ace expect to pay between £250 – £300
+To Buy a Garrett Euro Ace new in the UK you should expect to pay between £250 – £300 but these prices largely fluctuate from month to month.

 There is a lack of volume control on the internal speaker of the detector which is a little annoying and if you use without headphones I do find it to be slightly loud and obtrusive.
 You should, however, receive the Easy Stow headphones as standard with the purchase of a Garrett Euro Ace and these do have volume control.